-ProResource is a social media marketing agency that specializes in executive branding - helping tech CEOs and leaders create their own personal brand in social media, and then use social media towards their business goals.
+ProResource is a social media marketing agency that specializes in executive branding - helping CEOs and leaders create their personal brand in social media, build their reputation for thought leadership, and use social media to make faster progress on their business goals.

-Founded in 2007, we have worked with hundreds of executives in businesses of all sizes, ranging from start-ups to Fortune 500 companies.
+Founded in 2007, we have worked with more than a thousand executives in businesses of all sizes, ranging from start-ups to Fortune 50 companies.
 We help you use social media to:

-- Get exposure for your company build brand awareness, generate leads, create a referral network. - Gain a competitive advantage in recruiting - attract the best candidates, showcase your company culture and leadership philosophy. - Make progress towards professional goals - raise your profile in the industry, join a board, get more speaking engagements, publicize a book, and position yourself for your next adventure.
+- Get exposure for your company: build brand awareness, generate leads, find partners and investors, and create a referral network. - 2 Gain a competitive advantage in recruiting: attract the best candidates and showcase your company culture and leadership philosophy. - Make progress toward professional goals: raise your profile in the industry, join a board, have more speaking engagements, and position yourself for your next adventure.